Sean-Mc-Mahon/cat-rescue/README.md

 - [Jinja](https://flask.palletsprojects.com/en/1.1.x/) - is a templating language for Python.
 I primarily used it to display data from the backend in HTML.

+- [PyMongo](https://flask.palletsprojects.com/en/1.1.x/) - is the recommended way to work with MongoDB from Python, used to make communication between Python and MongoDB.

+- [dnspython](https://pypi.org/project/dnspython/) - is a DNS toolkit for Python.

 ### Version Control

 - [Git](https://git-scm.com/) - used for version control